isamu-isozaki/teamai_test/support/support-engineering/support-engineering-manager-readme-americas.html.md

 + As your manager, my goal is to find the intersection of what you want and what the department needs.
 I am always open to ideas and helping to carve out time for you to accomplish things you find important.

-+ By nature, I end up being “the manager I want to have.”
-I need to be more of the manager you want to have.
++ By nature, I end up being “the manager I want to have.� I need to be more of the manager you want to have.
 Help me fulfill that by giving me feedback, and I’ll do what I can to make those changes.

 + We’ll host weekly 1-1s.
 This is your time to help me help you achieve what you want.
 Bring topics and ideas and I’ll happily help to scope them out so we can accomplish them.
 I’ll expect you to have your 1:1 doc ready before our meeting, and to lead that meeting.